INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_quiz_01.md

 - b) random samples with replacement over features
 - c) random samples without replacement over training points
 - d) random samples without replacement over features

+Hint: it is possible to access the documentation for those classes by clicking on the links on their name.
 ```

 +++